TKleanthousT/stanley_cbp/docs/installation.md

 Then launch Jupyter from inside the Tutorials directory: jupyter lab or jupyter notebook

 # What Gets Installed
-- The Python package stanley
+- The Python package stanley_cbp
-- All required static catalogs stored inside stanley/Databases/
+- All required static catalogs stored inside stanley_cbp/Databases/
 - All package dependencies
 No external data downloads are required.